juliangut/docker-phpdev/README.md

 #### Firewalld & NetworkManager notice

-By default firewalld blocks all outgoing connections from docker containers, such as Xdebug connection to port 9000 on host.
+By default, firewalld blocks all outgoing connections from docker containers, such as Xdebug connection to port 9000 on the host.
 In order to allow docker containers to connect with Xdebug server you need to include `docker0` interface into a "trusted" zone both on NetworkManager and firewalld:

 Assign docker0 interface to "trusted" zone and stop NetworkManager service
 ```